djbrown227/ABTest_GradysColdBrew/README.md

 Below I am simulating an A/B test I performed at Gradys Cold Brew.
+When I ran this analysis as the shipping manager I was able to save my company between $15,000 to $20,000.
+Since I am unable to use real shipping data, we will go through the pocess with dummy data.
 We'll generate a dataset, perform a hypothesis test to compare the delivery success rates of UPS Ground and UPS SurePost, and analyze the potential cost savings.

 ### Step 1: Create the Dataset